Poincar\'e series for surfaces with boundary: Geometrical and dynamical preliminaries

 \subsection{Extension of the geodesic vector field}

-As in \cite{dyatlov2016pollicott}, we embed $M_\delta$ into a compact manifold without boundary $N$ and extend $X$ to a vector field on $N$ so that the flow $\varphi_t$ of $X$ is defined for all times.
-We moreover assume that $M_\delta$ is convex in the sense that for any $T \geq 0$,
+{We embed $M_\delta$ into a compact manifold without boundary $N$ (for example by taking the doubling manifold); then by \cite[{Lemma 2.1}]{dyatlov2016pollicott}, we may extend the geodesic vector field $X$ to a vector field on $N$} so that $M_\delta$ is convex {with respect to $X$} in the sense that for any $T \geqslant 0$,